Caua-ferraz/AILib/README.md

+#BROKEN CODE AND ERRORS DETECTED, WORKING ON FIXES, PLEASE BE PATIENT...
+##FIX PREVISION : 2AM 8/24

 # AILib

 AILib is a versatile Python library that unifies traditional machine learning and large language models under a single, easy-to-use interface.